andyharless/ngdplt_cat/README.md

 Background
 - My preferred monetary policy is Nominal GDP Level Path Targeting at about 5%/year using 2007Q4 as a base
 - This would roughly extrapolate NGDP from the 2 decades leading to 2007
-- Actual policy targets since 2008 have been much less aggressive, too disinflationary, and ineffective, in part because the weak targets encouraged money hoarding
+- Actual policy targets since 2008 have been much less aggressive, too disinflationary, and ineffective, in part because the weak targets encouraged money hoarding.
+[To be clear, "too disinflationary" *on average*; obviously recently there has been a lot of dollar inflation, but in my view, it hasn't been enough to make up for the weak US nominal growth since 2008 so as to create a precedent that would discourage future money hoarding.]
 - I can't really do anything about US monetary policy, but at least I can model what I would prefer it to be

 Purpose of Token